 - social media accounts and websites that impersonate Elections Canada, which could lead to confusion

-- If we see incorrect information about the electoral process, we will proactively communicate correct information.
+- If we see incorrect information about the electoral process, we proactively communicate correct information.

 Areas outside Elections Canada's mandate